vhpx/video-store-manager/docs/README.md

 ### I. CONTRIBUTION INFORMATION

 _While each member participates in all project's stages, this section highlights his/her major contributions.
-In general, each member shares an equal 20% of total project contributions_
+In general, each member shares an equal 20% of total project contributions._

 #### CONTRIBUTOR 1: [VO HOANG PHUC](https://github.com/vhpx) (ID: S3926761)